Constraining the formation of NGC1052-DF2 from its unusual globular cluster population: Implications for the formation of DF2

 As discussed above, the large minimum ICMF truncation mass requires very large gas surface densities (a proxy for gas pressure), while the fact that the maximum mass is not much larger than the minimum requires high galactic shear (a proxy for gas motions which stabilise larger regions against gravitational collapse).
 Galactic dynamics in an equilibrium disc is not the only way for these conditions to emerge in galaxies.
 They also commonly occur in major merger environments, driven by the orbital dynamics.
 Major mergers of gas-rich galaxies are known to be prolific sites for massive cluster formation in the local Universe \citep[e.g.,][]{Holtzman92,WhitmoreSchweizer95,Holtzman96,Zepf99}.
 Following the first pericenter passage, cold gas loses angular momentum through excitation of non-axisymmetric modes in the discs \citep{mihoshernquist96}.
 Combined with shocking from ram pressure and tides, this causes gas to be compressed to very high densities $\ga 10^3{-}10^4 \Msunpc2$ \citep[e.g.,][]{Karl10,Kruijssen12c,Renaud14,Kim18,Moreno19} in the filaments and galaxy nuclei before the final coalescence of the two galaxies.
 The conversion of orbital energy into turbulence increases the velocity dispersion in these filaments and clumps.
 Together, the dispersion and the shear from the large-scale motions may support the gas against gravitational collapse and reduce the maximum mass of a gravitationally unstable region (the equivalent of the Toomre mass in an equilibrium disc).

 In this scenario, the hydrostatic equilibrium assumption needed for the calculation of the maximum cluster mass in the \citetalias{Trujillo-Gomez19} model is no longer valid.
 However, high gas pressures are still required by the large minimum mass because the underlying physics (runaway hierarchical merging of protoclusters) does not rely on the assumption of hydrostatic equilibrium.
 In mergers, the required gas pressures typically occur where the gas density is high \citep{Kruijssen12c, Lahen20}.
 As was shown in Section~\ref{sec:conditions} and Figure~\ref{fig:DF2_density}, at the high gas surface densities required by the minimum mass, the gas is gravitationally dominant.
-The maximum mass in the model is simply the fraction of the Toomre mass that collapses before stellar feedback removes the remaining gas.
-At high pressures, feedback is ineffective and the maximum mass is simply the product of the cloud-scale star formation efficiency, the CFE, and the Toomre mass \citep{Reina-Campos17},
+The maximum mass in the model is simply the fraction of the Toomre mass that can collapse before stellar feedback halts the process.
+At high pressures, feedback is inefficient at halting the collapse of the unstable region and the maximum mass is determined only by the product of the cloud-scale star formation efficiency $\epsilon$, the CFE $\Gamma$, and the Toomre mass $\MToomre$ (see Eq.~\ref{eq:Mmax}).

-where $\epsilon = 0.1$.
 The epicyclic frequency $\kappa$ now traces local shearing motions during the merger, and can be calculated for an arbitrary mass configuration using the eigenvalues of the local tidal tensor without the need to assume hydrostatic equilibrium \citep{emosaicsI}.
 This implies that the qualitative predictions of the \citetalias{Trujillo-Gomez19} model could still be applied in merger environments, indicating that a major merger may have produced the DF2's massive GCs.